jimminycricket42/School-Notes/Information Technology/Code/Databases and SQL.md

 - **qry** – query
 - **rpt** – report

-## Purpose of a DBMS
+## Purpose of a DBMS (DataBase Management System)
-a DBMS is a set of programs to create a database containing collections of related information organised in a useful manner.
+a DBMS is a set of programs to create a database containing collections of related data organised in a useful manner.

 A good DBMS should:
 - avoid duplication of data
 - provide consistent data
 - be accessible across a network for multiple users

+The DBMS allows a user to insert, edit and delete data.

+To create information from data, the DBMS must allow us to sort, filter, and calculate using the contents of a database.
+This is known as querying.

 ## Database Concepts
 We look at the following parts of a database: